 Buphthalmos :A condition characterized by an abnormally large eye, which can happen due to glaucoma.

-Cataract : When the lease of the eye becomes cloudy or "opaque" , it is called cataract.
+Cataract : When the lens of the eye becomes cloudy or "opaque" , it is called cataract.
 Although aging brings cataract, there are medical conditions like diabetes mellitus that promote this condition and cause it to happen earlier.

 Chalazion : It is a firm, cyst-like swelling on upper or sometimes lower eyelids that develops following occlusion of tarsal gland ducts.
 The continued production of lipid without exiting the gland results in swelling of tarsal gland and eventually it can rupture.
 This can induce a granulomatous reaction.